Xomega-Net/Xomega.Docs/docs/generators/data/schema.md

 ### SQL configurations

 A lot of information that is needed to generate the database schema for the Xomega model will be derived directly from the model.
-By default, the names of the generated tables and columns will be based on the names of the corresponding objects and fields, using the specified DB naming case convention (i.e. `UPPER_CASE`, `lower_case`, or `CamelCase`).
+By default, the names of the generated tables and columns will be based on the names of the corresponding objects and fields, using the specified DB naming case convention (i.e. `UPPER_SNAKE`, `lower_snake`, or `PascalCase`).

 The primary key is derived from the object's key, whether or not the column is required comes from the `required` attribute on the field, and the maximum length of the character columns is determined based on the `size` attribute of the field's type or its base types.